emi gaskets | silver aluminum silicone | emi gasket | rf gasket

 Gasketing Material, Conductive, Elastomer, Electrical, EMI/RFI, Channel Strip.

-Hollow O Strip
+Hollow Tube (Hollow O Strip)

 Gasketing Material, Conductive, Shielding Gasket, Electronic, Elastomer, EMI/RFI, Hollow O-Strip.